 No matter how we try to get rid of carbs, carbs is an important nutrient for balancing our body’s equilibrium.
 Carbs produce some soothing neurotransmitters in our body which help us feel relax and fall asleep.

 2. Histamines – Hidden Keto Insomnia Cause

 People usually don’t talk about this as it involves a bit of science.
 Reality is nobody likes to do science, everybody wants quick fixes.
 So, let us make it as quick and easy as possible.

 Histamines are another issue that drive us to insomnia.
 I am sure, a lot of us have heard the word antihistamine before.
 People with allergy problems, may even take Benadryl, Claritin something like that before.

 Histamine is a byproduct of a cell.
 It’s a chemical reaction that occurs when our body detects anything as an alien element and immediately gives a resistant response to that substance.

 Let’s take pollen as an example.
 Pollen is normally innocuous to our body.
 However, for any unknown reasons, if our body sees it as a threat and deemed that it can cause harm; this might lead our body to trigger a series of chemical reactions that can cause our immune system to initiate some particular cells to produce histamines.
-This histamines play a considerable role behind make us energized.
+These histamines play a considerable role behind making us energized.